JakeTrevor/talks/qpl-survey/qpl-survey.md

 One of a small number of truly free-standing QPLs.

 Q\# is interesting because it is not a circuit description language.
-It takes a more liberal view of QC:
+It takes a different view of QC:

 > A quantum computer is just a hardware accelerator (like a GPU).